posener/gitfs/README.md

 #### Development

-For quick development purposes, it is easier and faster to use local static content and not remote content that was pushed to the remote repository.
+For quick development workflows, it is easier and faster to use local static content and not remote content that was pushed to a remote repository.
 This is enabled by the `OptLocal` option.
 To use this option only in local development and not in production system, it can be used as follow: